yO0shi/yO0shi/README.md

 - I'm currently working on Swift too.
 So  far, it looks very similar to Grammar of Javascript!(No, it's different.
 When creating function, the syntax is different.
 Need to get used to it.)
 - everytime I learn return of function section, I realize that I don't understand what return is for.
 For app creation, it is necessary to learn Swift code!!
 - I still can't believe that I learned coding for 100days straight.
 Even if it's a small section, it stii has pushed me forward.
 Proud of myself.

+- Codes that I'm actively working on:
+  - HTML
+  - CSS
+  - Swift
+  - Javascript
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...